delange/lidar-batch-python/lidar-batch-python/src/readme.md

 #### Pre-requisites:

-You should have access to a resource group, with contributor roles for the following two resources in the group:
+You should have access to a resource group, with contributor permission for the following two resources in the group:
 -   an Azure Storage account
 -   an Azure Batch account